natgo/wt-wiki-scraper/wikitext-transpiled/ground/Toldi%20IIA.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
+The Toldi IIA is a Hungarian light tank of World War II developed from the Toldi II in order to up-gun it.
+80 Toldi IIs were modified into Toldi IIAs sporting 40 mm 37/42M guns, and these served on the Eastern Front fighting Soviet forces.
+The original Toldi I was developed from the Landsverk L-60 family, and the Toldi II was an improved variant of the Toldi I, with better armour, which the Toldi IIA retains.
+This allows the Toldi IIA to stand its ground, but it shares some of the same weaknesses as its Swedish counterpart.

-The '''{{Specs|name}}''' is a premium gift rank {{Specs|rank}} Italian light tank {{Battle-rating}}.
+The '''{{Specs|name}}''' is a premium gift rank {{Specs|rank}} Hungarian light tank {{Battle-rating}} in the Italian tech tree.
 It was introduced during [[Update "Ixwa Strike"]] as a reward for [[Battle Pass: Season III, "Strength athletics"]].

-The Toldi IIA is a light tank of the Landsverk L-60 family, a license-built Hungarian variant of the [[Strv m/38]], sporting a 40 mm 37/42M gun and better armour which allows it to stands its ground, but shares the same weaknesses as its Swedish counterpart.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->

-The hull of the Toldi IIA is practically identical to the [[strv m/40L]]'s one.
+The hull of the Toldi IIA is practically identical to that of the [[strv m/40L]].
 It is a very resistant hull at this battle rating, able to bounce back several rounds if angled correctly.
 In terms of survivability, this vehicle does not perform well: ammo racks are positioned on the sides of the hull, which is a benefit against frontal shots but a disadvantage against side shots.
 The crew compartment is tight, a well-aimed shot in the  center of the vehicle will knock it right out.

 '''Armour type:'''